-The 2010-2011 Coats for Kids drive was an overwhelming success.
-The public, along with 259 schools, and almost 300 corporate and community partners, dropped off coats from October 15, 2010 through January 8, 2011.
-The result was a near-record total of 68,387 coats, the second highest total in this 16-year old program.
-A remarkable accomplishment in a year when the economy was sputtering, the winter extremely harsh and more people in need.
+The 2011-2012 Coats for Kids drive was an overwhelming success.
+The public, along with 261 schools, and 315 corporate and community partners, dropped off coats from October 15, 2011 through January 8, 2012.
+Despite the fact it was one of the warmest winters in recent memory, the program collected, cleaned, and distributed over 56,300 coats of all sizes for families.

 “The Coats for Kids program could not have come at a better time since many families were struggling to keep warm, both inside and outside of their homes.
 Through Coats for Kids, we were able to give families warm coats so that they could devote their resources to other needs, such as heating their homes and buying food.
 I believe that in so many ways, Anton’s Cleaners is an unsung hero to so many people.”